urbandroid-team/dont-kill-my-app/_vendors/samsung.md

 redirect_from: /vendors/samsung.html
 explanation: "
 <div class='caution-box'>
-UPDATE: We record an significantly increased number of app killing on Samsung's Android Pie flavor.
-The hints show on adaptive battery being much more eager than in stock Android.
-We strongly suggest to turn off any adaptive battery and putting apps to sleep options as of below.
+UPDATE: We record significantly increased number of app killing on Samsung's Android Pie flavor.
+The hints show adaptive battery being much more eager than in stock Android.
+We strongly suggest to turn off *adaptive battery* and *put apps to sleep* options per instructions below.
 </div>

 Yes, even Samsung - a dominant vendor in the Android market - is using nasty battery saving technique which may kill background processes and render alarm clocks useless.
 See below for workarounds.